 “Estimated more than 200,000 undiagnosed cases in the US” (Dana Farber)

-“Neuroendocrine Cancer – it’s not rare, it’s less common.
-We need a new paradigm” (Ronny Allan)
+“Neuroendocrine Cancer – NETs are not rare, just less common.
+We need a new paradigm” (Ronny Allan since 2015)

 Thanks for reading